 This approach is best when a client wants Java applications development services to conclude in 2 or 3 months.
 To make this an achievable feat, developers can separate the project into small parts.

 With this many methodologies, it may seem that several would suit your requirements.
-While this may be true, choosing the right methodology is crucial to having a successful application.
+Even if this is true, it is important to choose the right method for a successful application.

-To choose a Java methodology, you must identify which part of the process you want to lay most emphasis on.
+To choose a Java methodology, you must identify which part of the process you want to place the most emphasis on.
 Then assess whether the method aligns with your requirements or not.
-Doing this will set you on the path to finding the right approach for your software to be developed.
-But, if you can’t decide, you can always seek help from a Java development company.
+Doing this will set you on the path to finding the right approach to develop your software.
+But if you can’t decide, you can always seek help from a Java development company.